wangz10/ModelGenerator/docs/docs/experiment_design/index.md

 # Experiment Design

-ModelGenerator is designed to enable rapid and reproducible prototyping with four kinds of experiments in mind:
+AIDO.ModelGenerator is designed to enable rapid and reproducible prototyping with four kinds of experiments in mind:

 1. Applying pre-trained foundation models to new data
 2. Developing new finetuning and inference tasks for foundation models